Day Eight: ¿Y Si Me Suelto?

 Relearning Safety Through Ordinary Acts

 Folding clothes slowly.
 Choosing comfort over appearance.
-Closing a suitcase that rests easy at the seams.
+Closing a suitcase that rests easily at the seams.
 These small acts register in the body as signals: there is no emergency here.
 Nothing needs to be forced.

 This reframing matters.
 In neoliberal academic cultures that reward speed, output, and endurance, rest and restraint are often misread as failure (Hersey, 2022).
 Yet what unfolds here is recalibration rather than disengagement.
 A shift from vigilance to attentiveness.